multiversx/mx-presentations/tutorials/sdk-js/script.md

 ## Third app

-We'll de deploying the `Lottery` Smart Contract, and we'll interact with it.
+We'll be deploying the `Lottery` Smart Contract, and we'll interact with it.

 The contract works as follows: anyone can start a lottery, then participants can buy tickets and hope to win.
 The winner is chosen by calling the `determineWinner` function.